GaboRM9/qp-scripter/README.md

-On this repo you will find 2 folders with all the resources that im using to create a custom model that helps QuuestionPro users to make JS logics easier:
+On this repo you will find 2 folders with all the resources that im using to create a custom model that helps QuestionPro users to make JS logics easier:

 Custom LLM Version: